openshift/aws-load-balancer-operator/README.md

 make test-e2e
 ```

-### Running the end-to-end tests on ROSA STS cluster
+### Running the end-to-end tests on an STS cluster

-**Prerequisistes**:
+**Prerequisites**:
-- The operator has to be deployed with [the prerequisites for the STS cluster](./docs/prerequisites.md#for-sts-clusters).
+- The operator has to be deployed with [the prerequisites for the STS cluster](./docs/prerequisites.md#iam-role-for-sts-clusters).
-- The controller's secret needs to be created as described in [the installation instructions for the STS cluster](./docs/install.md#post-operator-installation).
+- The controller's IAM role needs to be created as described in [the installation instructions for the STS cluster](./docs/install.md#post-operator-installation-on-sts-cluster).
 - The test WAFv2 and WAF regional WebACLs need to be created.
 You can use the following commands:
 ```bash
 aws wafv2 create-web-acl --name "echoserver-acl" --scope REGIONAL --default-action '{"Block":{}}'  --visibility-config '{"MetricName":"echoserver","CloudWatchMetricsEnabled": false,"SampledRequestsEnabled":false}'